zakchoudhury001-ux/active-directory-home-lab/03-create-users/README.md

 ## Objective

-Create domain user accounts and place them in the correct Organizational Unit (OU) for the Manchester branch.
+Create domain user accounts and place them into the correct Organizational Unit (OU) for the Manchester branch.

 ## Environment